LOOSE-LIPS/loose-lips-2.0/src/routes/blog/resonance-series-11-oli-johns-2/index.md

 banner:
   - imported/resonance-series-11-oli-johns-2/image1165.jpeg
 description: >-
-  Welcome to the next installment of the &#39;Resonance Series&#39; -Music massively influences visual art, and vice versa.
+  Welcome to the next installment of the 'Resonance Series' -Music massively influences visual art, and vice versa.
 This monthly feature introduces you to musical individuals through the other art forms that they engage in, telling a personal story of their creative output and how different mediums influence each other.
 Since studying sound at Brighton university, [...]Read More...
 published: true
 tags: feature
 featured: false